 Combining intuition and compassion with bright intelligence and a rock-solid pragmatism, she is able to effectively guide people truly individually – just as the spirit of Ayurveda demands.

-The deposit is $1008, and it is non-refundable and non-transferable.
+The deposit is $1008.
 Read our cancellation policy.

 Bali’s airport is in Denpasar.
 It is about 1.5 hours from Bagus Jati.